bcdev/dashi/docs/demo.md

-Chartlets provides a simple demo that explains serves as a reference for the framework usage and testbed for its features.
+Chartlets provides a simple demo that serves as a reference for the framework usage and testbed for its features.

 ```bash